12 x 12 inches, acrylic on gessoed mounted aluminium panel

 A great author has a way of keeping the reader engaged.
 J.K.
 Rowling's creative story telling, imagination and the whole fantasy world she created just sparked my imagination and painted every scene in my head with details and wonderment.
 When the films started coming out, I was awestruck by how they were able to recreate that whole world on celluloid.

 Much like the books series that broke sale records, the blockbuster motion pictures were equally on par as a cultural phenomenon.
 Not to mention all of the derived commercial products associated with this franchise that are still being produced for their legions of fans.
 The seven books has been translated in over 80 languages and sold in excess of 520 millions copies.
-On a 1,2 billion dollar budget, the franchise comprising of eight films has made a whopping 7,7 billion dollars at the box office.
+On a 1,2 billion dollar budget, the movie franchise comprising of eight films has made a whopping 7,7 billion dollars at the box office.
 The films which stared then newcomers Daniel Radcliffe (Harry Potter), Rupert Grint (Ron Weasley) and Emma Watson (Hermione Granger) were surrounded by a stellar cast of the most celebrated British actors including Maggie Smith, Ian McKellen, Emma Thompson, Alan Rickman, Robbie Coltrane, Richard Harris, Gary Oldman, Helena Bonham Carter, Ralph Fiennes, Imelda Stanton, John Hurt, Kenneth Branagh and many more.

 Platform 9¾, Harry Potter and the Philosopher's Stone (movie scene)